amdeb/amdeb-doc/Design/Amazon Integration Design.md

 Following are several manual synchronization examples:

 * Upload all catalog data to Amazon
-* Download last two month's order data
+* Download the last two month's order data
 * Upload this month's shipping data

 Authorized Odoo users should be able to check the synchronization logs and should be notified when there is any error.

-Amazon integration is one of many possible integrations for Odoo e-commerce.
-The integration has two parts: a common integration part that is shared by all possible integrations and an Amazon-specific part.

-## The Odoo Integration Part

-An integration module (called an integrator) intercepts relevant Odoo events and post those events into several integration tables that to be consumed by site-specific integration module.
-For the Amazon integration, we need to intercept the following events:

-* Product creation
-* Product update
-* Product unlink (deletion)
-* Order shipment status change and tracking number
-* Order cancellation
-* Order refund

-When an event occurs, the integration module creates a record in an integration table.
-There are two tables: a product integration table and an order integration table.
-Each table has the following columns:

-* the record id of the product or order table
-* record_operation: product-specific operation (create, write, unlink) or order-specific operations(confirmation, cancellation, shipped, etc).
-* operation_data: operation data.
-For creation and unlink, it is product_id or order_id.
-For write, it's a list of new values.
-* operation_timestamp: time stamp of the operation
-* site_name: the integration site name.
-If this column is None, the record is for all integration sites.
-Otherwise, it is a site-specific record.
-The column is used in manual mode that a user starts a data synchronization with one or more remote sites.

-In automatic synchronization mode, a record is created when an event is intercepted.
-In manual mode, records in the integration tables are created in a batch mode.
-For example, if a manual product data synchronization is request, we will create a set of all existing product creation records.
-It is a user's responsibility to manually delete all catalog data in Amazon seller center.

-Therefore the difference between the automatic mode and the manual mode is who creates the integration table records.
-In automatic mode, they are created by event interception.
-In manual mode, they are created by an integration module.

-It is up to each site integration module to synchronize synchronize the integration table data with a another site.
-The site-specific synchronization status and results are store in site-specific tables.

-### Intercept Changes

-An integrator intercepts relevant Odoo calls such as product creation and creates a record in operation table.

-## Amazon Integration

-### Amazon Integration Table
-Amazon integration module, like any other integration module, will add an amazon_status column, an amazon_status_data and an amazon_status_timestamp to the product_integration table and the order_integration table.
-The amazon_status column shows the current status of the integration result.
-It could be one of the following enumeration values:

-* None: the integration record is just created.
-* Submitted: the integration request is submitted to Amazon
-* Pending: the integration request is pending in Amazon
-* Success: the integration request is processed successfully
-* Error: there is an error for this record.

-The amazon_status_data column contains the Amazon call result returned from synchronization request.

-The amazon_status_time_stamp column contains the time stamp of the current status update.

-### Amazon Data Table

-Amazon integration module may add some columns to Odoo product or order table to store some Amazon-specific data such as Amazon product ASIN number, Amazon Order Id etc.

-### Amazon Integration UI
+## Amazon Integration UI

-Including Amazon integration configuration UI and integration UI.
+There is an Amazon configuration UI and an Amazon integration UI.
-The configuration UI allows a user to configure Amazon API user account and integration parameters.
-The integration UI allows manual operation and check integration status.
+The Amazon configuration UI allows a user to configure Amazon API user account and integration parameters.
+The Amazon integration UI allows manual synchronization and checking integration status.

-1. Configuration UI
+### 1. Configuration UI

-    The configuration UI has the following fields to configure integration parameters:
+The Amazon configuration UI has the following fields to configure integration parameters:

-    * Marketplace ID: the Amazon marketplace ID
-    * Merchant ID: merchant ID of the company
+* Merchant ID: the Amazon merchant ID
 * Access Key: merchant access key
 * Secret Key: merchant secret key
-    * Test connection: a button to test the above authentication parameters

-    * Integration interval (seconds): default is 60 seconds
+* Integration interval (seconds): default is 10 minutes
-    * Enable automatic integration: a checkbox to enable/disable automatic integration.
+* Active flag: a checkbox to enable/disable automatic integration.

-2. Integration UI
+### 2. Integration UI

-    The integration UI shows the integration status.
+The integration UI shows the integration/synchronization status.
 It has a product tab and an order tab to allow a user to check all integration results.

 Additionally, it has two buttons to start manual integration:

-    * Manual product synchronization: a button to synchronize all products.
+* Synchronize all products: a button to synchronize all product data.
-    * Manual order status synchronization: a button to synchronize all orders in the past three months
+* Synchronize all orders: a button to synchronize all orders in the past three months.

+The two buttons are enabled only when automatic integration active flag is disabled.

-    If a integration request reports any errors, the error data are saved in database.
+If an integration request reports any errors, the error data are saved in database.
 Users in the integration user group will be notified using Odoo messages.

+## Data Synchronization
+Amazon integration is one of many possible integrations for Odoo e-commerce.
+In automatic mode, it reads product and order operations from tables created by Amdeb integrator and synchronizes data between Odoo and Amazon.

+### Operation synchronization status
+For Odoo operation table, we need to add a field to record the synchronization status.
+There are two choices for this field:

+* Option 1: we use this field to display Amazon synchronization status and an Odoo user can check this field to decide what to do to fix a problem if the synchronization for an operation fails.
+This decision also means a one-to-one mapping from an Odoo operation to an Amazon synchronization request.
+This option two issues:
+First it requires one-to-one mapping from an Odoo operation to a synchronization operation that might be impossible or less efficient.
+Second, if one of multiple updates of the same record fails, it is hard to tell if it needs a fix because another update in the same batch may fix the error.
+For example, setting a price to an invalid value then correcting it quickly will generate two updates and the first one will fail and the second one will succeed.
+* Option 2: we use this field as a flag to indicate whether this operation is processed by synchronization process or not.
+The actual synchronization status of a record operation is stored in another synchronization result table.
+This allows us to combine multiple operations into a single synchronization record.
+For example, a creation operation followed by several updates can be combined into a single creation operation synchronization.
+All operations of a record followed by an unlink operation of the same record can be merged into a single unlink operation.
+This also allows us to report record-level synchronization status because all operations of a record can be combined into a single synchronization request.
+If something wrong, it can be retried in the next synchronization process.

+We decide to use option 2.
+An amazon_status_time_stamp column is added to each operation table to indicate whether an operation is synchronized or not.

+### Operation merge
+Following are possible operation combinations of a record:

+1. Any operation followed by an unlink operation: ignore everything exception the unlink operation.
+2. A creation operation following by some write operations: ignore all write operations.
+3. Multiple write operations: merge all write operation ordered by their timestamp into a single write operation.

+In a single synchronization process, for each record, there can be only one operation after merging.
+The synchronization process saves integration results in an Amazon integration table.
+The next time the synchronization process runs, it merges unprocessed records in operation table with failed records in the integration table and re-try the operation again.
+The merge between operation table records and the failed integration records allows a user to fix update operation efficiently.

+## Amazon Integration Table
+### Product Integration Table
+Because there are Amazon-specific attributes for either product_template or product_product tables, we create two tables that inherit from these two Odoo tables with additional fields.

+All amazon-related field names have a prefix of `amazon-`.
+These attribute will will be displayed in an `Amaozn` tab in `product_template` and `product_product` tables.

+Among these attributes, there is a `amazon_sync_active` flag showing weather to synchronize this record to Amazon or not.
+The default value is `True`.
+Changing this value to `False` then to `True` will generate an `crate` operation.

+### Product Synchronization Table
+For the synchronization operation, there are some sync-related fields added to each record:
+* `model_name`: the `product_template` or `product_product` table.
+* `record_id`: the record id of the table.
+* `sync_timestamp`: the time stamp of the last synchronization.
+* `sync_type`: creation, write or unlink.
+* `sync_values`: the combined value in write and unlink synchronization.
+* `sync_status`: a code from 'New', 'Success', or 'Failure'.
+Default is 'New'.
+* `sync_message`: a success or error message from the last synchronization.

+For each combination of `model_name` and `record_id`, there is only one record in this table.
+All `Failure` records of `create` and `write` operations will be re-tried if there is a write operation the next time a synchronization process runs.
+All `Failure` records of `unlink` operations are only synced once.
+A user needs to handle it `unlink` operation manually.